Dirk1980ac/simple-ci/README.md

 ## Prerequissites

-On the host where the CI is installed you need to have at least podman installed and running and you have to enable linger for the running user.
+On the host where the CI is installed you need to have at least podman installed and running and you have to enable lingering for the running user.

+This CI uses podman specific features which may not be compatible with docker.

 ## Trigger